facundo-alvarez/RestaurantSimulator/README.md

 # Restaurant Simulator

-Objective:
+Goals:
-Mini simulation "game" about a restaurant and the ordering process.
+- Mini simulation "game" about a restaurant and the ordering process.
 From wait in line to ordering the dish, simulating the waiting process.

 Instruments:
 - Models that implement some OOP principles.